-Russian people in St Petersburg can be considered patriotic.
+Russian people in St. Petersburg can be considered patriotic.
 They love their city and they are very proud of it.
 But there is more!
-Petersburg residents are also known for being more friendly, intelligent and creative than the majority of Russian people in Moscow.
+Petersburg residents are also known for being friendly, intelligent, and creative than the majority of people in Moscow.

-Nobody knows if this is just an assumption or if it is really true, but it goes without saying that most of the city’s inhabitants (Peterburgers) are well raised, educated and a little less reserved than their compatriots in Moscow.
+Nobody knows if this is just an assumption or if it is really true, but it goes without saying that most of the city’s inhabitants (Peterburgers) are more creative and friendly than their compatriots in Moscow.
 However, generally speaking, Russian people are well educated, patriotic, straightforward, and cold.

 Born in the former capital of the Russian Empire, all Petersburgers know that they come from a Russian city of immense history that

 lies on the fascinating fringe of Europe.
 Hence, they love exploring the cultural treasures of their city during weekends or walking in the many royal parks and gardens in the city.

 In fact, since childhood, locals are used to visiting royal palaces, monuments, museums, art exhibitions, and theaters.
 Parents and grandparents (especially babushkas) are always happy to show their children the beauty of their city also known as The Venice of the North or The City of Peter the Great.